What is screen mirroring?

 • Alfacast is not Miracast™ receiver or transmitter

 As we can see there are various screen mirroring technologies.
-Alfacast app is an independent streaming technology based on Netstream proprietary technology.
+Alfacast app is an independent streaming technology based on proprietary technology.
 As a result, the user has to install alfacast on both sides: on the streamer and on the viewer devices.

 Tips for the best screen mirroring experience

-• Make sure your streaming and viewing devices are updated and you use the latest version of software
+Update your devices.
+Make sure your streaming and viewing devices are updated and you use the latest version of software.
+Also please make sure your router has the latest firmware

-• If you have any general problems with screen mirroring please read our Troubleshooting page
+General troubleshooting.
+If you have any general problems with screen mirroring please read our Troubleshooting page

-• If you have problems with the router then you can find more tips on Router Setup page
+Router troubleshooting.
+If you have problems with the router then you can find more tips on Router Setup page